Viktor Ostapchuk: Career

 Ostapchuk started out in late 1970s at the Kirov locomotive shop located near Osnova railway station in Kharkiv.
 Since early 1980s and until 2012 he worked at leadership positions within the Southern Railways.

 Parliamentarian

 From 2012 to 2014 Ostapchuk served as the people's deputy of Ukraine of the 7th convocation.
 Ostapchuk was one of the 36 members of the Party of regions faction (who consisted of 96 deputies) who voted in favour of the impeachment of President Viktor Yanukovych in February 2014.

-On November 27, 2014 he was elected people's deputy of Ukraine of the 8th convocation, elected at district #177 in Kharkiv Oblast by self-nomination.
+On November 27, 2014, he was elected people's deputy of Ukraine of the 8th convocation, elected at district #177 in Kharkiv Oblast by self-nomination.

-Ostapchuk was again a candidate of the Opposition Bloc, in election district #177 during the 2019 Ukrainian parliamentary election, but he finished in second place with 26.97% of the votes, and thus lost his parliamentary seat to Dmytro Lyubota of Servant of the People who gained 40.26% of the votes.
+Ostapchuk was again a candidate of the Opposition Bloc, in election district #177 during the 2019 Ukrainian parliamentary election, but he finished in second place with 26.97% of the votes, and thus lost his parliamentary seat to Dmytro Liubota of Servant of the People who gained 40.26% of the votes.